IMechE Christmas Lecture 2016: Thunderbolts and lightning - are they really frightening?

 For maps and directions please visit this page.

-We intend to live stream and / or record the event.
+We intend to live stream and / or record this event.
 Please register your interest for further details (select the appropriate 'ticket' by clicking register) if you want to be kept updated.

 About the presentation